Saidsp19/sidecar/README.md

     part of the built.
 Hopefully these tests will all succeed, but if not they should help identify what is causing the issue.

+> **NOTE:** if the build fails because of a `ZeroconfTests` failure, you probably need to enable multicast DNS on
+    your system and perhaps modify your firewall configuration for multcast traffic (or just disable the firewall).

 ## Linux Fedora 27 Installation Notes

 Originally, I developed the software on both macOS and openSUSE.
 For kicks, I tried and succeeded getting most of